Where to find the best afternoon tea with kids in London (2024)

 Peppa Pig Afternoon Tea Bus Tour

-Each table also come sixth an inbuilt tablet so guests can follow along the Peppa Pig guided animation of the London tour – complete with sing-a-long songs – as they tour the city streets.
+Every table has an inbuilt tablet so younger guests can follow along the Peppa Pig guided animation of the London tour – complete with sing-a-long songs – as they tour the city streets.

 Cost: Children £38 each; Adults £48 per person